Is it your dream to be famous on YouTube?

 - The total watch time is at least 30 seconds.

-This gives YouTube the idea of whether viewers are watching the video intentionally or just because of forced autoplay (if the user has turned on autoplay or is binge-watching a playlist, the view is counted).
+It gives YouTube the idea of whether viewers are watching the video intentionally or just because of forced autoplay (if the user has turned on autoplay or is binge-watching a playlist, the view is counted).

 YouTube counts total views on a video in the following manner: